ibm-cloud-docs/vmwaresolutions/vcenter/vc_esg_config.md

 {: #vc_nsx-t_esg_config-procedure-enable-snat-rule}

 NSX-T enables the SNAT rule by default.
 For more information about modifying the existing rules, see [Configure source and destination NAT on a Tier-0 logical router](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/2.4/administration/GUID-45949ACD-9029-4674-B29C-C2EABEB39E1D.html){: external}.

+## Enabling the firewall rule for NSX-T
+{: #vc_esg_config-procedure-enable-firewall-rule}

+NSX-T disables all traffic through the workload NSX edge rule by default.
+To allow VMs to use the SNAT rule described in the previous section, you must create a firewall policy and rule to define and allow the traffic.
+For more information about modifying the existing rules, see [Add a Gateway Firewall Policy and Rule](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/3.2/administration/GUID-DE6FE8CB-017E-41C8-85FC-D71CF27F85C2.html){: external}.

 ## Enabling the SNAT rule for NSX-V
 {: #vc_esg_config-procedure-enable-snat-rule}